yasharya1/yasharya1/README.md

 # About Me:
 Hi, I'm Yash, and Im currently pursuing my bachelors degree at UBC.
-I also like to build cool stuff.

-Right now, my main goal is to keep broadening my technical foundation, refine my problem-solving skills, and find more opportunities to build meaningful software that addresses real user needs.
+Right now, my main goal is to keep broadening my technical foundation (ios dev as of 2025), refine my problem-solving skills, and find more opportunities to build meaningful software that addresses real user needs.

 If you have a project idea, advice, or just want to chat about tech, feel free to reach out (https://cal.com/meet-yasharya/30min).